 \label{sec:conclution}

 In this paper, we proposed a method to estimate the water level in a container by acquiring the sound of water pouring, assuming a device attached to a faucet, so that the water level can be correctly determined even in a container whose internal conditions are difficult to grasp.
-We implemented the estimation models and conducted the experiments to evaluate the estimation accuracy using five bottles.
-The results showed that the bottle estimation model had an average accuracy of 0.642, the water level estimation model had averages of 0.462 and 0.308 for the bottle-dependent and the bottle-independent model, and the overflow detection model had averages of 0.83 and 0.744 for the bottle-dependent and the bottle-independent model.
-These results indicate that the accuracy of water level estimation needs to be improved, but the overflow detection can be discriminated without depending on the container and may be used in real environments.
+We implemented the estimation models and conducted experiments to evaluate the estimation accuracy using five bottles.
+The results showed that the bottle estimation model had an average accuracy of 0.642, the water level estimation model had respective averages of 0.462 and 0.308 for the bottle-dependent and bottle-independent models, and the overflow detection model had respective averages of 0.83 and 0.744 for the bottle-dependent and bottle-independent models.
+These results indicate that, while the accuracy of the water level estimation needs to be improved, the overflow detection can be achieved without depending on the container and may be used in real environments.
 In the future, we plan to improve the model for better estimation accuracy and to implement a faucet-mounted device that incorporates a function to stop water injection just before it becomes full.

 \bibliographystyle{ACM-Reference-Format}